jgorset/fandjango/README.md

 * `locale` - A string describing the user's locale.
 * `verified` - A boolean describing whether or not the user is verified by Facebook.
 * `birthday` - A datetime object describing the user's birthday (requires 'user_birthday' extended permission)
+* `authorized` - A boolean describing whether or not the user has currently authorized your application.
 * `oauth_token` - An OAuth Token object.
 * `created_at` - A datetime object describing when the user was registered.
 * `last_seen_at` - A datetime object describing when the user was last seen.